kedro-org/kedro-devrel/blog_post_collaboration/spark_streaming_dataset copy.md

 ```yaml
 spark.jars.packages: org.apache.spark:spark-sql-kafka-0-10_2.12:3.3.1
 ```

 ## Design considerations
 ### Pipeline design

-In order to benefit from Spark's internal query optimisation, we recommend that any interim datasets are stored as memory datasets.
+- In order to benefit from Spark's internal query optimisation, we recommend that any interim datasets are stored as memory datasets

-All streams start at the same time, so any nodes that have a dependency on another node that writes to a file sink (i.e. the input to that node is the output of another node) will fail on the first run.
-This is because there are no files in the file sink for the stream to process when it starts.
+- As all streams start at the same time, nodes that have a dependency on another node that writes to a file sink - i.e. the output of one node is the input to another node - will fail on the first run as there isn't any files in the file sink for the stream to process when it is started.
+It is recommended to either:

-We recommended that you either keep intermediate datasets in memory or split out the processing into two pipelines and start by triggering the first pipeline to build up some initial history.
+    - keep intermediate datasets in memory
+    - split out the processing into two pipelines and start by triggering the first pipeline to build up some initial history

 ### Feature creation

-Be aware that windowing operations only allow windowing on time columns.
+- Windowing operations only allow windowing on time columns

-Watermarks must be defined for joins.
-Only certain types of joins are allowed, and these depend on the file types (stream-stream, stream-static) which makes joining of multiple tables a little complex at times.
-For further information or advice......TO DO.
+- Watermarks must be defined for joins
+- Only certain types of joins are allowed depending on the file types (stream-stream, stream-static) which makes joining of multiple tables a little complex at times

 ## Logging

-When initiated, the Kedro pipeline will download the JAR required for the Spark Kafka.
+When initiated the Kedro pipeline will download the JAR required for the Spark Kafka.
 After the first run, it won't download the file again but simply retrieve it from where the previously downloaded file was stored.

 ```
     :: loading settings :: url = jar:file:/usr/local/Cellar/apache-spark/3.3.2/libexec/jars/ivy-2.5.1.jar!/org/apache/ivy/core/settings/ivysettings.xml